markh-de/KiVar/README.md

 ------------------------- | ------------------------
 0.0.1 &ndash; 0.1.2       | 7.x
 0.2.0 &ndash; _latest_    | 8.x
-0.4.2 &ndash; _latest_    | 9.x _(Nightly)_
+0.4.2 &ndash; _latest_    | 9.x

 KiVar currently uses the SWIG-based Python bindings of pcbnew (KiCad PCB Editor).

 ## Installation

 > [!NOTE]
-> The Action Plugin and the CLI app can be installed independently of each other.
-As the Action Plugin does not have external dependencies, it does not require the CLI package to be installed.
+> The KiCad Plugin and the CLI app can be installed independently of each other.
+As the KiCad Plugin does not have external module dependencies, it does not require the CLI package to be installed.

-### KiVar Action Plugin
+### KiVar Plugin

 The recommended plugin installation method is to use KiCad's integrated **Plugin and Content Manager**.
 KiVar is included in the **official PCM repository**, allowing a smooth and safe installation and update experience.
 For manual installation users can also choose to download the plugin archive package.

-#### Using the Plugin and Content Manager

 Required steps: